aapis/sovereign/README.md

 ## About

-Flatland is a simple theme and accompanying color scheme for Sublime Text 2 & 3.
-It is mostly derived from  [Soda](https://github.com/buymeasoda/soda-theme), the right place to start for any custom theme development for Sublime.
-Thanks Soda!
+aapis/Flatland is a fork of the lovely Sublime theme Flatland, which is itself based on [Soda](https://github.com/buymeasoda/soda-theme).
+Currently only tested on 2.

 ## Design

 ![Screen Shot!](https://raw.github.com/thinkpixellab/flatland/master/screenshots.png)

 ### Installation
-Alternatively, if you are a git user, you can install the theme and keep up to date by cloning the repo directly into your `Packages` directory in the Sublime Text application settings area.
+If you are a git user, you can install the theme and keep up to date by cloning the repo directly into your `Packages` directory in the Sublime Text application settings area.

 While inside the `Packages` directory, clone the theme repository using the command below: